Vorlonhomeworld/BBCL/14 Basic Decisions.md

 be assigned to it.
 We're still using **format t** to print out the request for the password, but just underneath, notice that we're asking Common Lisp to read the response?
 It looks similar to the let list above it where we assigned the variable of "choice" to it, doesn't it?
 Although it looks similar, there's a key difference here, on this line, the function "read" at the end means that Common Lisp is now reading what we just typed in.
 The word "response" isn't a function, it's a variable as well, and it's used to show that we're reading the **response** from the user.
 That's all that's needed for Common Lisp to read what we just entered in for our password.

-Below that, (***cond ((equal response '007)***), that's us telling Common Lisp that
-"if the response equals 007 we do the next line below it, (the *(format t "Welcome James Bond, 007 ")*.
+Below that, (***cond ((equal response '007)***), that's us telling Common Lisp that "if the response equals 007 we do the next line below it, (the *(format t "Welcome James
+Bond, 007 ")*.
 We *could* write it out as  (cond (( = response '007)), and that would be correct and understandable by Common Lisp as well.
-The next line starting with *(t (format.....))* that's our "else" statement (as in if the password is right do this, else do this instead!).
+The next line starting with
+*(t (format.....))* that's our "else" statement (as in if the password is right do this, else do that instead!).
 The (getchoice3) line by itself tells Common Lisp to run the defined function called choice3 at the top.
 If that wasn't there, we could still call this code but it wouldn't run!

 So let's go a head and call it and make sure it works!
 We can run this in SLIME by pressing Ctrl-C Ctrl-K and we'll see this: